PaulKinlan/paul.kinlan.me/content/2018-07-26-new-in-chrome-68webgoogle-developers.markdown

 ---
+date: 2018-07-26 22:46:46.011000+00:00
+link: https://developers.google.com/web/updates/2018/07/nic68
 slug: new-in-chrome-68webgoogle-developers
-date: 2018-07-26T22:46:46.011Z
+summary: In Chrome 68, the Add to Homescreen banner will no longer automatically appear, even if the site meets the criteria.
+Instead, developers have control over prompting users.
+Listen for the `beforeinstallprompt` event, then present a custom button or UI element to trigger installation when appropriate.
+This change aims to reduce annoying prompts and give developers more control over the user experience.
+While potentially impacting install rates initially, it empowers developers to prompt users strategically.
+Chrome is exploring ambient badging as a less intrusive way to indicate installability.
+tags:
+- add to homescreen
+- pwa
+- installable web apps
+- beforeinstallprompt
+- chrome
+- web development
+- user experience
-title: 'Add to homescreen changes in Chrome 68 - Pete LePage'
+title: Add to homescreen changes in Chrome 68 - Pete LePage
-link: https://developers.google.com/web/updates/2018/07/nic68
-tags: [links, pwa, a2hs]

 ---
 Pete LePage writes about important changes to Add to Homescreen in Chrome